Comparing the motion of dark matter and standard model particles on cosmological scales: Methods

-To measure $\hf(z)$ from galaxy surveys, one assumes that at $z_*$ the matter power spectrum is that of a cold dark matter universe and can be tightly constrained from CMB measurements, see e.g.,~\cite{BOSS:2016ntk}.
-We will therefore keep this assumption in our analysis and assume that the fifth force is negligible at early time.
+There are however two assumptions in such measurements of $\hf$.
+The first one is that at $z_*$, we recover the matter power spectrum of a cold dark matter universe, see e.g.,~\cite{BOSS:2016ntk}.
+This is consistent with measurements from the CMB that place tight constraints on $P_{\delta\delta}(k,z_*)$.
+This means that in our analysis we have to limit ourselves to models where the fifth force is negligible at early time.
 This is typically the case if the fifth force is due to interactions of dark matter with dark energy, which is fully negligible at early time.
-If the fifth force is due to self-interacting dark matter or dark matter interacting with dark photons however, then its evolution with time is a priori unknown and it depends on the particular model.
-In this case, one would need to modify the matter power spectrum at $z_*$ and redo the measurements of the growth rate $\hf(z)$ for each model~\footnote{Alternatively one can leave the matter power spectrum free and constrain it in $k$-bands together with the growth rate, as proposed in~\cite{Schirra:2024rjq,Castello:2024lhl}.}.
-To keep the model-independence of our method and use current measurements of $\hf(z)$, we therefore restrict our analysis to models with a negligible fifth force at $z_*$.
-Note that $\hat{f}$ in Eq.~\eqref{eq:hatf} does not depend on $k$.
-This is strictly correct for cold dark matter and within general relativity.\footnote{Massive neutrinos do introduce a small scale-dependence in the growth rate $f$, however, in our analysis we have fixed the sum of the neutrino masses to 0.06 eV, leading to a scale-dependence which is negligible~\cite{Euclid:2019clj}.} Adding a fifth force may introduce a scale-dependence of $\hat{f}$, however data are currently not constraining enough to test a scale-dependence~\cite{BOSS:2016ntk,Amendola:2022vte}, which is why we omit it.
+If the fifth force is, however, due to self-interacting dark matter or dark matter interacting with dark photons, then its evolution with time is a priori unknown and it depends on the particular model.
+In this case, one would either need to modify the matter power spectrum at $z_*$ and redo the measurements of the growth rate $\hf(z)$ for each model.
+Or we could leave the matter power spectrum free and constrain it in $k$-bands together with the growth rate, as proposed in~\cite{Schirra:2024rjq,Castello:2024lhl}.
+The second assumption in current measurements of $\hf$ is that it does not depend on $k$.
+This is strictly correct for cold dark matter and within general relativity (the scale-dependence due to massive neutrinos is indeed negligible for a neutrino mass sum of 0.06 eV~\cite{Euclid:2019clj}, which is what we assume in our analysis).
+Adding a fifth force may introduce a scale-dependence of $\hat{f}$, however data are currently not constraining enough to test a scale-dependence~\cite{BOSS:2016ntk,Amendola:2022vte}, and we can therefore omit it.
+Moreover, in various models of dark matter interactions, for example interactions mediated by a scalar field or a vector field, the fifth force is actually scale-independent at sub-horizon scales~\cite{Bonvin:2018ckp}.